jialing-wu/Personal-webite/content/authors/admin/_index.md

 I am an Engineering Education Researcher currently pursuing my master degree in International Education Policy and Management at Vanderbilt Peabody College.
 I also hold a bachelor’s degree in Mechanical Engineering from Shanghai University, China. <br>
 <br>

 Previously, I spent five years as a headhunter, recruiting leadership team members for companies in the field of education, consulting, finance, industries, and pharmaceuticals.
-Moreover, I was a part-time volunteer at an NGO for migrant children.
+Moreover, I servedd as a volunteer at an NGO for migrant children.
 <br>

 I am now serving as a Graduate Research Assistant at [Engineering for Us All](https://e4usa.org).